chrisfu/docker-znc/README.md

 ZNC stores all it's settings in a Docker volume mounted to `/znc-data` inside the container.

+If you need to use the $DATADIR variable within `znc.conf.default`, you can use `@DATADIR@` and simple string replacement within the `entrypoint.sh` script will take care of the rest.

 ### Mount a Host Directory

 The simplest approach is typically to mount a directory off of your host machine